 Please note that Red Tree Practice has moved.
-We are now located at 1003/100 William Street, Woolloomooloo.
+We are now located at Level 10, Suite 10.03 at 100 William Street, Woolloomooloo.
 Our contact details remain the same.

 Red Tree Practice is a psychiatry and psychotherapy clinic located in the inner city suburb of Woolloomooloo.
 First established in 2011, our team of consultant psychiatrists and mental health specialists provide diagnosis and treatment for people facing challenges such as anxiety and depression.